mgill2190/training/SimpleShipment/README.md

 ### Finished

-When the exercise has been completed, please create a zip, ingoring node_modules directory (as below) and send to ``it@warrant-group.com``
+When the exercise has been completed, please create a zip, ignoring node_modules directory (as below) and send to ``it@warrant-group.com``

 ``
 zip -r9 SimpleShipment.zip SimpleShipment/* -x "*/\node_modules/*"